General information

 When eScripts go wrong

 Token won't load on the pharmacist's screen, expired before pickup, sent to the wrong email.
-Common issues and fixes are covered in our eScript troubleshooting guide.
-The short version: most problems are fixed by the GP regenerating the token or by the pharmacy accepting a screenshot of the SMS as proof of issuance.
+Most problems are fixed by the GP regenerating the token or by the pharmacy accepting a screenshot of the SMS as proof of issuance.

 Frequently asked questions